vetscience/Assemblosis/README.md

 ## PacBio files are in bam format as returned from Sequel platform
 pacBioInBam: true

-## PacBio files are of HiFi quality
-pacBioHiFi: true

 ## Prefix for the resultant assembly files
 prefix: cele